 1. Stream gaging: This element partially funds the collection, serving, and interpretation of continuous 15-minute measurements of stage and discharge on the main-stem Colorado River at USGS streamflow gaging stations located at river miles (RM) 0, 30, 61, 87, 166, and 225, and at gaging stations on the major tributaries and in a representative subset of the smaller, and formerly ungaged, tributaries.

 2. Water quality: This element funds the collection, serving, and interpretation of continuous 15-minute measurements of water temperature, specific conductance (a measure of salinity), turbidity, and dissolved oxygen at the above-mentioned six main-stem Colorado River gaging stations, as well as continuous measurements of water temperature at additional stations on the Colorado River and in the major tributaries.
-In addition, this element provides a small amount funding toward the logistics required to collect samples for water-chemistry analyses (including nutrients) at gaging stations on the Colorado River.
+In addition, this element provides a small amount of funding toward the logistics required to collect samples for water-chemistry analyses (including nutrients) at gaging stations on the Colorado River.

 3. Sediment transport and budgeting: This element funds the collection, serving, and interpretation of continuous 15-minute measurements and also episodic measurements of suspended sediment and bed sediment at the above-mentioned gaging stations on the Colorado River and its tributaries.
 The continuous suspended-sediment measurements at the 6 main-stem Colorado River gaging stations, and the episodic suspended-sediment measurements in the tributaries are used in the construction of mass-balance sand budgets.
 These budgets inform scientists and managers on the effects of dam operations on the sand mass balance in the CRe between Lees Ferry and Lake Mead (divided into 6 reaches).
 Increases in the sand mass balance in a reach indicate an increase in the amount of sand in that reach and therefore an increase in the amount of sand available for sandbar deposition during HFEs, whereas decreases in the sand mass balance in a reach indicate a net loss of sand from that reach.